 #18.
 Your Family and Friends are Causing You Problems

-Your intimate social network, believe it or not, maybe ruin your relationship and cause it to become toxic.
-“If you have a lot of voices in your head telling you that they’re not the right person for you.
-You could have done a better job.’
-Because you can’t deal with the constant strife with the people you care about, it may turn you against the relationship, a get-together for your lover and your loved ones to get to know each other in an attempt to relieve the tension.
+Your intimate social network, believe it or not, may ruin your relationship and cause it to become toxic.
+“If you have a lot of voices in your head telling you that they’re not the right person for you, you could have done a better job because you can’t deal with the constant strife with the people you care about, it may turn you against the relationship.
+A get-together for your lover and your loved ones to get to know each other in an attempt to relieve the tension.
 If all else fails, you may be forced to make a choice between your family and your partner.

 #19.
 You Try to Stay Away From Conflict as Much as Possible